 Kidderminster Art Society kept me on my toes too as I am now organising the events helped by the committee, running the meetings and keeping the Facebook page, group and the website up to date.

-I currently have 3 paintings on exhibition at Droitwich Library in the Droitwich Arts Network space on the ground floor.
+In January 2020 I had 3 paintings on exhibition at Droitwich Library in the Droitwich Arts Network space on the ground floor.

 A great start to the year with my paintings in 3 locations at the same time.
 I have been painting frantically to get them all done.
 There is a joint exhibition at Witley Tea Rooms with 10 of my paintings.
 Thanks Dave S for the opportunity and helping to hang the pictures.
 Exhibitors besides me are Shelley Waring and Susan Shaw.